 All recent Department of Psychology bachelor's degree recipients are employed (46 percent) or in graduate school (54 percent) within one year of graduation.
 Several continue their studies at Gallaudet, which offers unparalleled opportunities to develop a psychology career working with deaf and hard of hearing individuals.

 All recent graduate-level alumni of the department are either employed (55 percent) or pursuing further education (45 percent).

 Bachelor's Degree Alumni

-Graduates work all over the United States in a variety of careers, such as Krystal Johnson, '13, who is a human resources specialist for the National Institutes of Health.
+Graduates work all over the United States in a variety of careers, such as Krystal Johnson, B.A., who is a human resources specialist for the National Institutes of Health.
 Several have advanced in professional careers serving deaf individuals.
-For instance, Michael Gournaris, 'XX, M.A.
-'XX, PH.D.
-'XX, is director of state services for the deaf in Minnesota, and Victoria Flis, 'XX, M.A.
-'XX, is a [position] with a deaf services agency in Louisiana.
+For instance, Michael Gournaris, PH.D. is director of state services for the deaf in Minnesota, and Victoria Flis, M.A. works with a deaf services agency in Louisiana.